StatEngine/se-documenation/docs/onboarding.md

 - Personnel information might be available.
 Employees can easily track exposures by employee id

 ##### Cons
-- Analysis might not be available on a realtime basis
+- Analysis usually not available in realtime.
+Generally up to 24hour delay depending on customer reporting workflow
-- RMS interfaces are generally more difficult to export and interface with
+- RMS interfaces are generally more difficult to export and interface with, requring knowledgeable customer tech personnel to help assist with integration

 <hr>